 New Year cookies Kuih Kapit peanut cookie and Jam Tarts

 Packed Cookies for sale Spicy and Sweet Cookies.

 - You may place the cookies closely as there is not much expansion in the baking tray.

 - Cover with a damp cloth the rest of the dough in a bowl.

 - If the mould are stuck in the crevices, use a toothpick or knife to gently get the dough out - not too hard or the carvings might get distorted.

 Bake in preheated 170 degree C (340 F) oven for 10 to 15 minutes.
 The cookies should just begin to have some color.
 However, some people like to have the fragrance of 'browner' cookies, in which case, you can leave it in the oven for a few more minutes.

 Cool.
-As Ee Choo and Jessie makes over 1000 pieces per day, they completed each process one at a time.
+As Ee Choo and Jessie makes over 1000 pieces per day, they completed each process one at a time, fill up at least a few trays of cookie before you start baking.
 Kuih Bangkit is generally eaten during Chinese New Year and Malay Raya.